Ludoviccccc/SimulateurGPT/README.md

 ### Results

 The result of an exploration with **kNN** with k=1,2,3,4.
 IMGEP is compared with a random exploration for `N=2000` iterations, with `N_init = 500` steps for initialization.
-* Modules that are used there, are:
+* Modules that are used:

 	* time : $(t_{\cdot,1}(c_{1}),t_{0,\cdot}(c_{0}), t_{0,1}(c_{1}),t_{0,1}(c_{0}))$
 	* time difference: $|t_{\cdot,1}(c_{1}),- t_{0,1}(c_{1})|$